takaakimasaki/takaakimasaki.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-I am an economist at the World Bank.
-Prior to my career at the World Bank, I worked as a Senior Research Analyst at AidData, a development research lab at the College of William & Mary.
+I am an Economist in the Poverty and Equity Global Practice at the World Bank.
+My current work focuses on developing the applications of GIS and big data analytics in improving poverty estimation at a geographically granular level, informing spatial targeting of investments, and understanding the distributional impact of policy interventions.
+Prior to my career at the World Bank, I worked as a Postdoctoral Fellow at AidData, a development research lab at the College of William & Mary.
 I received a Ph.D. in Political Science from Cornell University in 2015.
-My research focuses on the political economy of development.
-In particular, I am interested in public finance, development finance, urban development, poverty, and political origins of economic policy.